bonkacardonut/climbing-grade-analysis/README.md

 Hi! 👋 I'm Bianca, and I love rock climbing.

-Like many climbers, I'm always wondering: **what actually helps someone climb harder?** Finger strength?
-Pull-ups?
-Years of experience?
-Training frequency?
+Like many climbers, I also wonder **what makes climbers freakishly good.**

 In this project, I analyze a public survey of climbers to identify which physical characteristics, training habits, and climbing backgrounds are most strongly associated with climbing performance.